Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/2yApCdKchE5WkNKD6)

 This allows us to get feedback on how well the students are grasping the learning outcomes and tells us where we can improve the tutorial experience.

+# Note on remaining chapters

+The remaining chapters are optional, and meant for those who want some extra practice with React.
+At this point you're ready to take on the rest of your course, but if you want some more practice, keep going!